Corzed/Code-Agent/readme.md

 ## Overview

-CodingAssistant is an AI agent designed to help with file operations and code management.
+Code-Agent is an AI agent designed to help with file operations and code management.
 Built on top of the [OrchestrAI](https://github.com/Corzed/OrchestrAI) library, it provides an ai agent with a suite of tools for reading, writing, editing, creating, renaming, and deleting files, as well as executing terminal commands.

 ## Features